Reginald Bellot Arrested After Allegedly Raping 70-Year-Old Woman At Gunpoint In The Bronx

 NEW YORK (CBSNewYork) — A man has been arrested after allegedly raping a 70-year-old woman at gunpoint in the Bronx.

-The alleged attack happened around 2 a.m. on July 27 in the Belmont section.READ MORE: Police: Package Thief Slashes Homeowner In Brooklyn
+The alleged attack happened around 2 a.m. on July 27 in the Belmont section.READ MORE: Mitchel Field Gym Undergoing Renovation To Enhance Services For Long Island Veterans, Military Families

 Tuesday, police announced the arrest of 28-year-old Reginald Bellot, of the Bronx, in connection to the incident.

-Police say a 70-year-old woman had just entered her apartment building when someone approached her from behind, pulled out a gun and forced her into a stairwell.READ MORE: Caught On Camera: Deer Rescued From Long Island Sound
+Police say a 70-year-old woman had just entered her apartment building when someone approached her from behind, pulled out a gun and forced her into a stairwell.READ MORE: 9/11 20 Years Later: Muslim-Americans Say They Still Deal With Stigma Associated With Attacks, But Now Feel More Empowered

 He then allegedly sexually assaulted and raped the woman at gunpoint before running off.

-Note: Editor’s note: This story first appeared on Sept.
-7, 2021.